slabstech/asr-indic-server/README.md

 ffmpeg -i sample_audio.wav -ac 1 -ar 16000 sample_audio_infer_ready.wav -y
 ```
 - **Model not found**: Download the required models using the `huggingface-cli download` commands above.
-- **Port conflicts**: Ensure port 8000 is free when running the FastAPI server.
+- **Port conflicts**: Ensure port 7860 is free when running the FastAPI server.

+## Contributing

+We welcome contributions!
+Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute to this project.

+Also you can join the [discord group](https://discord.gg/WZMCerEZ2P) to collaborate

 ## References
 - [AI4Bharat IndicConformerASR GitHub Repository](https://github.com/AI4Bharat/IndicConformerASR)